Tummy tuck after weight loss

-Removes excess abdominal skin and can tighten the underlying abdominal wall when muscle repair is needed.
+Removes excess abdominal skin, refines the waistline, and can tighten the abdominal wall when muscle repair is appropriate.

-Whether your weight loss came through bariatric surgery, lifestyle change, or both, the skin that stretched over time often cannot fully retract on its own.
-That is where body contouring comes in.
+Whether your weight loss came through bariatric surgery, GLP-1 medication, lifestyle change, or a combination of factors, the skin that stretched over time often cannot fully retract on its own.
+That is where post-weight-loss body contouring, skin removal surgery, and in some cases panniculectomy come into the conversation.

-These procedures remove excess, sagging skin and reshape the body with more precision, so the result feels cleaner, stronger, and more in proportion to the frame you have worked hard to build.
+These procedures remove excess, sagging skin and reshape the body with more precision, so the result feels cleaner, stronger, more comfortable, and more in proportion to the frame you have worked hard to build.
+Dr. Kapadia sees patients from Chicago, Elk Grove Village, Schaumburg, and surrounding Illinois suburbs who want a careful, safety-first plan after major weight loss.

-The plan is built around where excess skin remains, how it affects proportion, and which combination creates the most harmonious result.
+The plan is built around where excess skin remains, whether the issue is cosmetic, functional, or both, and which sequence creates the safest and most harmonious result.

-Removes excess abdominal skin and can tighten the underlying abdominal wall when muscle repair is needed.
+Removes excess abdominal skin, refines the waistline, and can tighten the abdominal wall when muscle repair is appropriate.

 Tightens and reshapes loose skin along the upper arms for a smoother, more defined line.